-The unaudited condensed financial statements of the Company for the three and six months ended June 30, 2022 and 2021 have been prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-K for scaled disclosures for smaller reporting companies.
+The unaudited condensed financial statements of the Company for the three and nine months ended September 30, 2022 and 2021 have been prepared in accordance with accounting principles generally accepted in the U.S. ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Regulation S-K for scaled disclosures for smaller reporting companies.
 Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements.
 However, such information reflects all adjustments (consisting solely of normal recurring adjustments), which are, in the opinion of management, necessary for the fair presentation of the Company's financial position and results of operations.
 Results shown for interim periods are not necessarily indicative of the results to be obtained for a full fiscal year.
-The balance sheet information as of December 31, 2021 was derived from the audited financial statements included in the Company's financial statements as of and for the years ended December 31, 2021 and 2020 contained in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission, or the SEC, on March 31, 2022.
-These financial statements should be read in conjunction with that report.
+The condensed balance sheet information as of December 31, 2021, was derived from the audited financial statements included in the Company's financial statements as of that date included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC") on March 31, 2022.
+These financial statements should be read in conjunction with that Annual Report.